UoB-COMSM0166/2025-group-19/README.md

 <p align="center">
   <b>Figure 3</b><br>
-  <i>Brainstormed Game Ideas on Online Word</i><br>
+  <i>Brainstormed Game Ideas on Google Docs</i><br>
   <img src="./assets/word-game-ideas.png" width="600" alt="Block" style="border: 5px solid black;">
 </p>

 ## Early Stage Design
-After brainstorming and discussions, we decided to use the brick breaker game as the project for this development.
-Next, we used a paper prototype to streamline the game flow, helping everyone gain a clearer blueprint and understanding of the game.
+During the first meeting, where we presented and voted on our respective proposals, we collectively decided to use the brick breaker game as the basis of our project.
+We then used a paper prototype to plan out the game flow, helping everyone gain a better understanding of the game, as well as establishing a clear blueprint for development.

 <p align="center">
   <b>Figure 4</b><br>